ojwanganto/openmrs-module-kenyaemrAutoETL/README.md

 **Deployment**

 This is a KenyaEMR add-on module and requires a KenyaEMR environment.
+For more details on how to set this up, please refer to the documentation at  https://wiki.openmrs.org/display/projects/KenyaEMR+Distribution

 **Use**